open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 Alternately, copy `./.chloggen/TEMPLATE.yaml`, or just create your file from scratch.

+## Platform Agnostic Code

+In order to ensure compatibility with different operating systems, it is advised to write a code that is platform-agnostic.
+Below are some guidelines to follow when writing platform-agnostic code:

+* Avoid using platform-specific libraries, features etc. Please opt for cross-platform solutions.

+* Avoid hard-coding platform specific values.
+Use environment variables or configuration files for storing platform specific values.

+* Be mindful of
+  - Standard file systems and file paths such as forward slashes (/) instead of backward slashes (\) in Windows.
+  - Consistent line ending formats such as Unix (LF) or Windows (CRLF).

+* Test your implementation thoroughly on different platforms and fix any issues.

+With above guidelines, you can write code that is more portable and easier to maintain across different platforms.

 ## Adding New Components

 **Before** any code is written, [open an